 Erica Maricich (A.B.
 ‘16) has worked for NSP for five years, beginning as a first year in the College and continuing her commitment through her first year of UChicago Law School.
 She works as an after-school tutor at Kenwood Academy.

 “For me, it’s always most meaningful when students come back after I help them on an assignment and say thank you,” she said.
 “It’s really special that I was able to help them, that I wasn’t just talking at them for the 30 minutes we were together, but it actually made a difference.”

 NSP has recently begun to explore new partnerships to positively impact schools.
 Rasul explained that society typically holds high expectations for schools, often without distributing the resources necessary to achieve them.

 “The only away to achieve those aims is to create really different partnerships that think of the school as being embedded in the community in a very different way and thinking about the community having access to the school is a very different way,” he said.

-One way is through Maroon Tutor Match, a one-on-one tutoring program that officially launched this year, developed by third-year Akanksha Shah and sponsored by NSP.
+One way is through Maroon Tutor Match, a one-on-one tutoring program that officially launched last year, developed by third-year Akanksha Shah and sponsored by NSP.
 Maroon Tutor Match recruits College students to provide low-cost tutoring to local students, offering scholarships in order to make tutoring accessible.
 In its first year, the program has over 110 University tutors and serves 200 students.